 In 1830, President Andrew Jackson passed the Indian Removal Act, which called for American Indians living east of the Mississippi River to be removed and be relocated west of the Mississippi River.
 Trail of Tears State Park commemorates the Cherokee Removal.

 While some of the Cherokees left on their own, more than 16,000 were forced out against their will.
 In winter 1838-39, an endless procession of wagons, horsemen and people on foot traveled 800 miles west to Indian Territory.
 Others traveled by boat along river routes.
 Most of the Cherokee detachments made their way through Cape Girardeau County, home of Trail of Tears State Park.
-While there, the Indians endured brutal conditions; they dealt with rain, snow, freezing cold, hunger and disease.
+While there, the American Indians endured brutal conditions; they dealt with rain, snow, freezing cold, hunger and disease.
 Floating ice stopped the attempted Mississippi River crossing, so the detachments had to set up camps on both sides of the river.
 It is estimated that over 4,000 Cherokees lost their lives on the march, nearly a fifth of the population.

 Legend says that Nancy Bushyhead Walker Hildebrand died and was buried within the park’s boundaries.
 She was the sister of Rev. Jesse Bushyhead, who led one of the detachments, and the wife of Lewis Hildebrand, who led another.
 Her two children traveled on and made it to Indian Territory.
 The Bushyhead Memorial in the park is a tribute to her and all the other Cherokee who died on the trail.